hashicorp/terraform/website/source/docs/providers/aws/r/autoscale.html.markdown

 * `launch_configuration` - (Required) The ID of the launch configuration to use.
 * `health_check_grace_period` - (Optional) Time after instance comes into service before checking health.
 * `health_check_type` - (Optional) "EC2" or "ELB".
 Controls how health checking is done.
-* `desired_capicity` - (Optional) The number of Amazon EC2 instances that should be running in the group.
+* `desired_capacity` - (Optional) The number of Amazon EC2 instances that should be running in the group.
 * `force_delete` - (Optional) Allows deleting the autoscaling group without waiting for all instances in the pool to terminate.